giopogg/webSDM/cran-comments.md

 ## Resubmission
 This is a resubmission.
+In this new version I have removed the compute_TL function and I now rely on topological.sort from igraph.
+I have also fixed some minor bugs.

+## R CMD check results

+0 errors | 0 warnings | 0 note

+## Previous submissions

+### Resubmission
+This is a resubmission.
 After the manual check by the CRAN's team, I:

 * Added a reference in the DESCRIPTION according to the suggested syntax.